 Elevation certificates are FEMA forms used to rate a structure for flood insurance purposes.
-They are also needed by the Seabrook Building Department to verify that a structure has been built in compliance with the floodplain ordinance and other regulations.
-The City has been requiring elevation certificates for development in the floodplain at three stages:
+They are also needed by the Seabrook Building Department to verify that a structure has been designed and built in compliance with the floodplain ordinance and other regulations.
+The City has been requiring elevation certificates for development throughout the community at three stages:

 - Along with the construction drawings